Netawa/ripcord_themes/README.md

 Some random jsons repo for program called Ripcord.

 ## Rip- What?
 Ripcord is unofficial discord/slack client.
 It has built in functionality for customization.
+Here is the link: https://cancel.fm/ripcord/

 ## How to apply?
 Relatively easy.